 - Excellent oral and written English skills required.

 - Ability to work effectively with an ethnically diverse team in a sensitive environment.

-The successful Ethiopia CD will skillfully represent programmatic priorities of the agency to donors and regional partners while providing effective leadership to the Mercy Corps program team.
+The successful Mongolia CD will skillfully represent programmatic priorities of the agency to donors and regional partners while providing effective leadership to the Mercy Corps program team.
 S/he will have high emotional intelligence, constructive mentoring skills and proven experience with capacity building and will be committed to long-term program sustainability and the delivery of high-impact activities at the community level.
-The role is a hands-on position and success will be determined by the level of direct engagement in program development, oversight of projects, fundraising for new projects and representing the agency to stakeholders.
-The successful CD should welcome multi-tasking and taking an active role in program design and overarching strategy.
 Successful Mercy Corps team members have a strong commitment to teamwork and accountability, thrive in evolving and challenging environments, and make effective written and verbal communication a priority.

 Living Conditions / Environmental Conditions

 The CD is based in Ulaanbaatar.
 The location is accompanied and secure.
 Housing is individual accommodation with unlimited freedom of movement beyond the house/office.
 Team members have complete access to all services – medical, electricity, water, etc. This position requires up to 40% of time of travel by car to field offices in completely secure environments.
 Mercy Corps team members represent the agency both during and outside work hours when deployed in a field posting or on a visit/TDY to a field posting.
 Team members are expected to conduct themselves in a professional manner and respect local laws, customs and MC’s policies, procedures, and values at all times and in all in-country venues.